Hackers News Hackers News

 — Paul Moore – Security Consultant  (@Paul_Reviews) April 16, 2026

-An attacker with physical access to the device can exploit this by simply deleting the PinEnc and PinIV values from the shared_prefs file, restarting the app, and entering a new PIN of their choice.
+An attacker with physical access to a device can exploit this by deleting the PinEnc and PinIV values from the shared_prefs file.
+Upon restarting the app, the attacker can then set a new PIN of their choosing.
+The application subsequently presents the original, verified identity credentials as valid under the attacker’s new PIN, effectively enabling the theft of age-verification credentials without triggering any security alerts.

-Beyond the PIN vulnerability, researchers uncovered two further weaknesses stored within the same editable configuration file:
+Beyond the critical PIN vulnerability, researchers identified additional security weaknesses within the same editable configuration file:

-• Rate limiting bypass: The brute-force protection is implemented as a simple incrementing counter in the same shared_prefs file.
-An attacker can reset this value to zero, enabling unlimited PIN guessing attempts with no lockout.
+• Rate Limiting Bypass: The app’s brute-force protection is implemented as a simple counter in the shared_prefs file.
+An attacker can reset this counter to zero, allowing for unlimited PIN guessing attempts without any lockout mechanism.

-• Biometric authentication bypass: A boolean flag labeled UseBiometricAuth controls whether biometric verification is required.
-Setting this value to false completely skips the biometric step, removing an entire layer of authentication.
+• Biometric Authentication Bypass: A boolean flag named UseBiometricAuth controls biometric verification.
+By setting this value to false, an attacker can completely bypass the biometric authentication step, removing a crucial layer of security.

-Security experts have stressed that this is not a minor edge case; it is a fundamental design failure.
-The EU Age Verification App was built as a prototype for the broader European Digital Identity Wallet ecosystem, making these vulnerabilities particularly significant for critical national infrastructure.
+These are not isolated issues but rather symptomatic of fundamental design flaws, according to security experts.
+The EU Age Verification App serves as a prototype for the broader European Digital Identity Wallet ecosystem, making these vulnerabilities particularly concerning for critical national infrastructure across the continent.

-Moore publicly addressed Commission President Ursula von der Leyen, warning that “this product will be the catalyst for an enormous breach at some point it’s just a matter of time”.
-Six EU member states, including France, Spain, and Denmark, are currently in pilot phases of the app.
+Further concerns arose in March 2026 when a separate architectural flaw was identified, revealing that the system cannot verify whether passport validation genuinely occurred on a user’s device.
+Paul Moore publicly warned Commission President Ursula von der Leyen, stating, “this product will be the catalyst for an enormous breach at some point it’s just a matter of time.”
+Six EU member states, including France, Spain, and Denmark, are currently piloting the vulnerable application.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.